Exclusive: ECB ready to buy more Italian bonds if referendum rocks market - sources

 The stock of larger peer UniCredit (CRDI.MI), which is also planning a cash call, is also close to a record low.

+Big international investors are holding huge short positions on Italian assets, the CEO of the Italian exchange said on Tuesday.

-Euro zone central bank sources say there is little the ECB can do about the banks' need for capital unless Italy itself asks for a rescue program for its banking sector.
+Euro zone central bank sources say there is little the ECB can do about the banks' need for capital unless Italy itself asks for a rescue programme for its banking sector.

 This would also unlock further, country-specific ECB purchases of Italian debt, known as Outright Monetary Transactions (OMT).
-These, unlike the current asset-purchase program, are not tied to the "capital key", or how much capital each country has paid into the central bank.
+These, unlike the current asset-purchase programme, are not tied to the "capital key", or how much capital each country has paid into the central bank.

 "There is a risk that a bout of volatility would have a broader impact on the bank sector," one of the sources said.
 "At that point, it's not for the ECB to act.
-That's typically where OMT needs to come in with all the requirements, including a (rescue) program."
+That's typically where OMT needs to come in with all the requirements, including a (rescue) programme."

-Asking for such a program has been an unpalatable option for Rome as it would require private investors in banks to lose their money in a so-called bail-in before European public funding can be used.
+Asking for such a programme has been an unpalatable option for Rome as it would require private investors in banks to lose their money in a so-called bail-in before European public funding can be used.

-(Additonal reporting by Francesco Canepa and Noah Barkin; Editing by Pravin Char)
+Additional reporting by Francesco Canepa and Noah Barkin; Editing by Pravin Char